A&H Custom Machine is a world leader in the fabrication and installation of Tuned Mass Dampers.

 Why A&H Custom?

 The A&H team has fabricated and installed TMDs worldwide on a variety of projects.
-We work from designs created by RWDI to achieve a common outcome – a functioning and unique custom damping solution for each project.
-RWDI works with architects to design TMDs that fit seamlessly into buildings.
+We work from designs created by world leaders to achieve a common outcome – a functioning and unique custom damping solution for each project.
 At A&H we manufacture those designs to detailed specifications.
-Our installation team, installs the TMDs on building sites and bridges worldwide working alongside project managers, general contractors and bridge contractors.
+Our installation team installs the TMDs on building sites and bridges worldwide working alongside project managers, general contractors and bridge contractors.

 What is a tuned mass damper (TMD)?

 A tuned mass damper (TMD) is a device mounted in large structures, such as tall buildings and long bridges, to reduce the amplitude of vibrations caused by environmental forces or otherwise.
 Tuned mass dampers are typically constructed of large steel bodies and mounted to move in an opposing direction to the oscillations of the structure.

 It is important that the vibrations caused by wind loads on structures such as tall buildings and bridges be damped because it allows them to remain stable.
 Over the years tuned mass dampers in buildings and bridges have been responsible for keeping structures safe and reducing the amount of damage that harsh weather conditions can wreak on those structures.

 Further vibrations can also come from man-made causes – such as cars or trucks passing over a bridge.
 By reducing the number of vibrations through TMDs, we help to reduce wear and tear on those structures which translates into less frequent, less costly maintenance and repairs.

 What are tuned mass dampers made of?

 Because they have a specific application, tuned mass dampers have a custom design and configuration.
 Regardless, however, there are three key components: a moving mass, a pendulum or springs and damping elements.